Juicyyyyyyy/My_Minimalist_Linux_Workstation/README.md

-## My Linux Productivity Environnement
+## My Minimalist Linux Workstation

-I made this repository to facilitate my numerous Linux installations and to easily reproduce my working environment but feel free to take inspiration for your own installation.
-Take in consideration that I prioritise minimalism and simplicity to focus only my work, on what "matters".
-Which mean you won't have any fancy, modern, "unixporn" stuff here.

-// to improve
+I prioritize minimalism and simplicity to stay focused on what truly matters: my work.
+You won’t find any flashy or modern "unixporn" customizations here—just a clean, efficient setup designed to eliminate distractions and enhance productivity.

 ---